Zena Dare: Early career

 Dare had her first performance on stage in 1899, at the age of 12, in the Christmas pantomime Babes in the Wood at the Coronet Theatre in London.
 Her sister Phyllis was also cast in this production, and they both adopted the stage name Dare.
 From 1900, she played in various pantomimes produced by F. Wyndham in Edinburgh and Glasgow.

 In 1902, at the age of 15, Dare was hired by Seymour Hicks to tour as Daisy Maitland in An English Daisy, and to play the title role in Cinderella in 1903–04 at the Shakespeare Theatre in Liverpool.
 She spent much of 1904 touring but returned to London to play Aurora Brue in Sergeant Brue for Frank Curzon's theatre company.
 She left the company to create the role of Angela on in September 1904 in The Catch of the Season at the Vaudeville Theatre opposite Hicks.
 The role would have gone to Ellaline Terriss, Hicks' wife, but she was pregnant.
 Dare left Catch of the Season in 1905 to play Beauty in Sleeping Beauty in Bristol.
 Terriss later assumed the role of Angela, and Dare's sister Phyllis took over the role from Terriss.

 In 1905 to 1906, Dare was hired by producer George Edwardes to play three roles at The Prince of Wales Theatre in London: the title role in Lady Madcap, Lady Elizabeth Congress in The Little Cherub and the title role in The Girl on Stage.
 Dare left Edwardes' company in 1906 to play Betty Silverthorne in Hicks' The Beauty of Bath at the Aldwych Theatre.
-Later that year, she reprised her role in the touring production of The Catch of the Season and ended the year starring as Peter Pan, in J.M.
-Barrie's play of the same name, in Manchester.
+Later that year, she reprised her role in the touring production of The Catch of the Season and ended the year starring as Peter Pan, in J. M. Barrie's play, in Manchester.

 In 1907, she returned to the Aldwych as Victoria Siddons in The Gay Gordons and spent the rest of the year in a tour of one act plays with Hicks' company.
 She spent 1908 and the beginning of 1909 touring both in The Gay Gordons, this time in the lead role of Peggy Quainton, and in Sweet and Twenty, among other pieces.
 In March 1909, she starred in Papa's Wife at the London Coliseum and then played Princess Amaranth in Mitislaw or The Love Match at the Hippodrome.
 She spent the better part of 1910 touring as Duc de Richelieu in The Dashing Little Duke, before returning to the Hippodrome to perform in The Model and the Man.

-The original production of The Dashing Little Duke was a financial disaster.
-When Dare joined the tour, business picked up, but the tour did not solve Hicks' financial problems, and he announced that he would take his company to South Africa.
-She did not join them.